lev-kuznetsov/injectoR/README.md

 You may shim legacy libraries; shimming libraries requires an install from source and allows installation (but not attachment) of different versions of the same library.
-Shimming a library will define all its globally exported variables.

-Shimming is meant as a crutch which at least makes it clear from the listing of a script which version of a library it is supposed to run - if not outright work years after it was written.
-Ideally ofcourse people would use the module definition system laid out here for writing scripts
+Shimming a library will call define() for each of its globally exported variables.
+Shimming does not call library() so it will not export variables in the global namespace.
+Shimming and injecting is better than calling library() because it defines clear boundaries of dependency, and while an original result may depend on a library a derived will not have this explicit dependency allowing you to switch the original implementation.
+Also allows for easy unit testing

 ```
 shim ('agrmt');